gethiox/HIDI/README.md

   ![no china usb midi](./docs/no-china-usb-midi.png)
 - If you don't have spare MIDI ports on your PC, two identical USB MIDI interfaces with some DIN 5p bridges may be useful
 - **Keyboards**, **gamepads** :)

-# Building
-Make sure you have `go >= 1.18` installed
-Just run `go run build.go`
-By default, it will build all defined platforms, to select specific one see `go run build.go -h` for usage

 # Usage